2018 Travel and Hospitality Industry Outlook | Deloitte US has been added to your bookmarks.

 While hotels and airlines represent the bulk of industry gross bookings, most travelers do not take trips to sit on airplanes and spend time in hotel rooms.
 Whether they want to unwind on an exotic beach, try new cuisines, or explore ancient ruins—travel is all about the experience.

 Today’s biggest travel suppliers can benefit from thinking outside the box, and find ways to be more relevant to their customers across their travel journeys.
-For many, this means looking outside their core competencies like flights and hotels, and exploring the power of adjacent spaces.
+For many, this means looking outside their core competencies like flights and

 Opportunities around health and wellness, local activities, and retail will be key in 2018.